 Teaches currently at the Würzburg Conservatory and holds workshops and clinics all over Europe.

 Christian and David met in 2007.
 They struck the same chord and made plans to collaborate.

 David notes: “Christian is a world class jazz guitarist.
 A very lyrical, warm and heartfelt sound with no hint of pretension... a very gifted artist!”

 In 2008 both musicians met again for a tour of Germany with Dutch drummer Joost Lijbaart.
-The result was the recording Conversations, released October 2009 on the label NRW Records.
+The result was the recording Conversations, released October 2009 (DJAMtones 1015).
 This CD was presented on a tour of Germany in fall 2009.
 Since then the trio performes regularly every year and recorded their 2nd CD Textures (released in June 2014, DJAMtones 1011).

 This trio covers a broad spectrum of infuences, ranging from Jazz to world music, adding collective improvisation at times.
 They enjoy a unique synergy.

 The pieces include soft latin grooves or swing furiously, are built around complex harmonies or modal simplicity.
 In some passages David just taps on his bass, while Christian dampens his strings and plucks in counter rhythm, and Joost rattles a bell tree to complement.
 The occasional bass or guitar solo rounds up their performances.

 “It’s all about creating an intense listening experience for the audience,” Christian says.

 The opinion of the press: